airwallex/paymentacceptance-plugin-woocommerce/readme.txt

 Airwallex is a global payments platform with a mission to empower businesses of all sizes to grow without borders, and by doing so, contribute to the global economy.
 With technology at its core, Airwallex has built a financial infrastructure and platform to help businesses manage online payments, treasury and payout globally, without the constraints of the traditional financial system.
 Airwallex has raised over US$900 million since it was established in 2015, and is backed by world-leading investors.
 Today, the business operates with a team of over 1,200 employees across 19 locations globally.

 == Changelog ==

+= 1.10.0 =
+* Release Date - 10 May 2024*

+* Fix - Compatibility issue with frontend optimization plugins
+* Add - Make WordPress shortcode payment template default to new client

 = 1.9.3 =
 * Release Date - 23 April 2024*